-Green Card Holders and Legal Immigration to the United States in 2011
+Green Card Holders and Legal Immigration to the United States

 While much of the political discussion surrounding immigration in the United States focuses on the roughly 11 million to 11.5 million unauthorized immigrants residing across the nation, border security, and highly contested state-level immigration legislation, it's easy to forget that the majority of the country's immigrants are lawful permanent residents and U.S. citizens.
 As of January 2011, an estimated 13.1 million green card holders resided in the United States, about 8.5 million of whom were eligible to naturalize as citizens.